-We have audited the accompanying consolidated balance sheets of Treasure Global Inc. (the "Company") as of June 30, 2022 and 2021, and the related consolidated statements of operations and comprehensive loss, changes in stockholders' (deficiency) equity and cash flows for each of the years in the two-year period ended June 30, 2022, and the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of June 30, 2022 and 2021, and the results of its operations and its cash flows for each of the years in the two-year period ended June 30, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of Treasure Global Inc. (the "Company") as of June 30, 2022, and the related consolidated statements of operations and comprehensive loss, changes in stockholders' (deficiency) equity and cash flows for the year ended June 30, 2022, and the related notes (collectively referred to as the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of June 30, 2022, and the results of its operations and its cash flows for each of the years in the year ended June 30, 2022, in conformity with accounting principles generally accepted in the United States of America.